c0dingfun/Note-Collection/Async Programming/Async-Await-Summary.md

 - Both are based on Task-based
 - TAP has finer control
-- async-await “simulate” synchronous programming
+- async-await "simulate" synchronous programming

 #### Terminologies:

-   Asynchronous methods that you define by using “async” and “await” are referred to as async methods.
+   Asynchronous methods that you define by using "async" and "await" are referred to as async methods.

-#### What would happen when the “await-point” is hit:
+#### What would happen when the "await-point" is hit:

 The method usually includes at least one await expression, which marks a point where the method can't continue until the awaited asynchronous operation is complete.
 In the meantime, the method is suspended, and control returns to the method's caller.